LynchLab/mapgd-parallel/README.md

 This parallel mapgd pipeline will produce a mapgd proview file for each mpileup file in parallel, combine all mapgd proview files into one using a java program (CombineProview.java), and then do the rest of the mapgd pipeline the same as the original mapgd pipeline(mapgd_original.pbs).

 ===========================================================================
 ### How does the parallel mapgd pipeline work?
-What is the diffrence from the original pipeline?
+--What is the diffrence from the original pipeline?
 ===========================================================================

-Comparing with the original mapgd pipeline, the only change is the way how mapgd proview files are produced.
+Comparing with the original mapgd pipeline, the only difference is the way how mapgd proview files are produced.

 In the original pipeline, mapgd proview files are produced by the following command: